tinymce/tinymce-docs/modules/ROOT/pages/tinydrive_toolbars_menus.md

----
-layout: default
-title: Toolbar buttons and menu items for the Tiny Drive plugin
+# Toolbar buttons and menu items for the Tiny Drive plugin
-title_nav: Toolbar buttons and menu items
+:title_nav: Toolbar buttons and menu items
-description: Details of the toolbar buttons and menu items provided for the Tiny Drive plugin.
+:description: Details of the toolbar buttons and menu items provided for the Tiny Drive plugin.
-keywords: drive tinydrive
+:keywords: drive tinydrive
----

 {% assign pluginname = "Tiny Drive" %}
 {% assign plugincode = "tinydrive" %}